Laos was the 7th country of my 5-month trip and I spent two wonderful weeks there, surrounded by beautiful mountains, green jungle and shiny temples!

 We got on a small train to Nongkhai Station in Thailand and went through Thai immigration fast and efficient.
 Very much unlike the time we crossed the border from Cambodia to Thailand the weekend after Khmer New Year…

-With Pad Thai and some snacks we boarded the night train to Don Mueang International Airport (Bangkok) which means we have come full circle.
+With Pad Thai and some snacks we boarded the night train to Don Mueang International Airport in Bangkok.

 About the night train: it’s a fairly comfortable journey, though I prefer the night trains in Vietnam.
-Mainly because the bright lights stayed on the entire night and the curtains of the top bunk (which I had booked) were not keeping out that bright and shiny light.
+Mainly because the bright lights stayed on the entire night and the curtains of my top bunk did not work well enough to keep out that bright and shiny light.

 My tip: go for the bottom bunk, it’s wider and darker so you’ll probably get more sleep.

-Altogether I had a wonderful 2 weeks in Laos and I would love to go back to explore the rest of the country!
-If you like the itinerary, feel free to download it!
+Altogether I had a wonderful 2 weeks in Laos.
+I would love to go back to explore the rest of the country!
+If you like this 2 week Laos itinerary, feel free to download the itinerary and hotel information below.